iarsystems/bx-docker/README.md

 [ug-lms2-lx-1-url]: https://netstorage.iar.com/SuppDB/Public/UPDINFO/014853/common/doc/lightlicensemanager/UserGuide_LMS2_LX.ENU.pdf

 ## Using the IAR Build Tools from a Docker container
 In this section, we are going to explore some of the IAR Build Tools capabilities using any of the example [projects](projects) for all the supported `<arch>`.
-Each of them was created with its respective IAR Embedded Workbench.
+Each of them was created with its respective [__IAR Embedded Workbench__](https://www.iar.com/products/overview) and you have them available since the point where you cloned this repository.

 ### Building a project
-With the IAR command line build utility, namely `iarbuild`, it is straightforward to build a project that was previously created with the IAR Embedded Workbench for `<arch>`.
+With the IAR command line build utility, namely [`iarbuild`](https://www.iar.com/knowledge/support/technical-notes/general/build-from-the-command-line), it is straightforward to build a project that was previously created with the __IAR Embedded Workbench__ for `<arch>`.
 It enables us to quickly build projects using the same `<build-configuration>` from the `.ewp` project file.

 Simplified syntax:
 ```
-iarbuild <relpath-to>/<project>.ewp [command] <build-configuration> [-parallel <cpu-cores>] [other-options]
+iarbuild <relative-path-to>/<project>.ewp [command] <build-configuration> [-parallel <cpu-cores>] [other-options]
 ```

 For example, to __build__ using the _"Debug" build configuration_ from the `c-stat.ewp` project, paste the corresponding command from the table below for the `<arch>` in use.